 Aaahhhh spring!
 The grass turns a beautiful lush green and the trees start leafing out.
 And here at the Homestead it also means weaning time for the fall-born calves.

-Weaning the calves from their mamas takes a huge nutritional drain off of the dams and allows them to regain their proper body condition in preparation for their next calf, an important health step for a vibrant and healthy herd.
+Weaning the calves from their mamas takes a huge nutritional drain off of the dams and allows them to regain their proper body condition in preparation for their next calf.
+It’s an important health step for a vibrant and healthy herd.

 Preparing For Weaning – Immunizations

-In addition to the standard vaccinations to protect against illness, the heifers need their vet-administered calfhood vaccination (BANGS) between the ages 6 – 12 months so now is a good time to do that as well.
+In addition to the standard vaccinations to protect against illness, the heifers need their vet-administered calfhood vaccination (BANGS) between the ages 6 – 12 months.
+So now is a good time to do that as well.

-While we’re at the vet and the calves are already in the chute we will have the vet give them their vaccinations so we won’t have to stress them more by putting them through the chute again once we get home to administer them ourselves.
+While we’re at the vet and the calves are already in the chute we often have the vet give them their annual vaccinations as well.
+That way we won’t have to stress them more by putting them through the chute again once we get home to administer them ourselves.

-With this heavy load we want to make sure the tires are properly aired and he checks all connections from the trailer to the truck.
+With this heavy load we want to make sure the tires are properly aired.
+And he checks all connections from the trailer to the truck.
 At last we’re able to hit the road and drive these kids to the vet in a nearby town.